Sam-R/laravel-docker-pingcrm/readme.md

 A demo of using Docker to run Laravel with Mix to produce production ready docker images.

+## What is Ping CRM?

+Ping CRM is is a demo app for Inertia.js built using Laravel and Vue.
+The project's original readme is below.

 ## Running the docker containers

 `docker-compose up -d` will build and run the Docker containers in `.docker`, one for nginx and the other for PHP-FPM.